fbpx

 There may be two reasons why your son has fallen behind.
 One possible reason may be that he has a knowledge deficiency.
 If this is the case, the solution is extra work in reading and maths.
 In order to catch up with his reading, he will have to read a lot.
 You may, for example, take him to the library to borrow books about things that excite him.
 Initially, let him read short paragraphs out aloud, close the book and then let him tell you what he has read.
 As he is able to recall more and more, let him read longer and longer passages.

-Maths is a subject that is learnt one step at a time and one cannot proceed to the next step unless one is fully knowledgeable about the preceding work.
+Maths is a subject that is learned one step at a time and one cannot proceed to the next step unless one is fully knowledgeable about the preceding work.
 In order to catch up with the rest of the group as far as maths is concerned, he can work through the maths handbooks of previous years, for example Year 4, then Year 5 and then Year 6.
 Make sure that he knows all the mathematical terms, definitions and symbols.

 A skills deficit